neuralmagic/deepsparse/README.md

 The DeepSparse Engine is a CPU runtime that delivers unprecedented performance by taking advantage of natural sparsity within neural networks to reduce compute required as well as accelerate memory bound workloads.
 It is focused on model deployment and scaling machine learning pipelines, fitting seamlessly into your existing deployments as an inference backend.

-This package includes APIs and examples to quickly get started learning about and actually running sparse models.
+This repository includes package APIs along with examples to quickly get started learning about and actually running sparse models.

+## Quick Links

+- [SparseML](https://github.com/neuralmagic/sparseml): Libraries and state-of-the-art automatic sparsification algorithms to simplify and accelerate performance
+- [SparseZoo](https://github.com/neuralmagic/sparsezoo): Neural network model repository for highly sparse models and sparsification recipes
+- [Sparsify](https://github.com/neuralmagic/sparsify): Easy-to-use interface to automatically sparsify and fine-tune models for better performance and smaller footprint

 ## Compatibility